 2. Where exactly do you plan on going?
-Because island hopping around the Philippines every other day will certainly cost more money than just relaxing on one of the beaches in Bali.
+Because island hopping around the Philippines every other day will undoubtedly cost more money than just relaxing on one of the beaches in Thailand.

 3. What type of traveler are you?
 Must you have a minimum of 5 cocktails each night?
-Are you a prissy pants and must have a TV and aircon in every room?
+Must you have a TV and aircon in every room you stay in?
 Or maybe you’re someone who would rather stay in a dorm and eat local food only?
 Oh!
-Or maybe you’re going to try and fit 5-6 countries in one month?
+Or perhaps you’re going to try and fit 5-6 countries in one month?

-So as you can see, the answers to these questions are very important when figuring out how much you may or may not spend.
+So as you can see, the answers to these questions are vital when figuring out how much you may or may not spend.
 Sooo…

 * Please remember that AirAsia charges extra for baggage.

-* Please note some countries require departure taxes to be paid as well, or an airport fee.
-Examples- Philippines and Indonesia.
+* Please note some countries require departure taxes to be paid as well or an airport fee.
+(Looking at you Philippines)

 The local buses in town are super cheap.
 Jeepneys in the Philippines that took an hour would be less than a dollar.
-Songtuews are often less than a dollar in Thailand and can take you around the city and sometimes even to the airport.
+Songtaews are often less than a dollar or two in Thailand and can take you around the city and sometimes even to the airport.